robin-thoene/device-automation/arch/README.md

 ## Status

-🟠 This setup is currently in development and should not be used on any production machine
+🟢 This setup is ready to be used

 ## Installation instructions